 Professor of Psychology

-Dr. Webbe is a member and former chair of the State of Florida's Alzheimer's Disease Advisory Committee, a 10-person committee that advises the executive and the legislative branches of government on the State's programs and services for Alzheimer's patients and caregivers.
+Dr. Webbe is a member and immediate past chair of the State of Florida's Alzheimer's Disease Advisory Committee, a 10-person committee that advises the executive and the legislative branches of government on the State's programs and services for Alzheimer's patients and caregivers.

 Florida Tech's Faculty Athletics Representative to the NCAA for many years, Webbe is the President of the national Faculty Athletics Representative Association.
 As FAR for Florida Tech, Webbe assists in assuring the quality of the student-athlete experience and in the University’s compliance with NCAA by-laws.